idelchi/devenv/README.md

 If using VS Code, copy the [.vscode](./.vscode) folder into the main project, and update the paths in [settings.json](./.vscode/settings.json) to point to the configuration folders used.

+[Taskfile.yml](./Taskfile.yml) contains the list of commands that can be run to format and lint the code, and can be used as a starting point for your own project.

 ## Table of Contents

 - [Task](#task)